Ranking higher on Google organically for keywords related to your business and the services you provide can be a game-changer.

 And you’re probably reading this article right NOW because of a long-tail keyword phrase you type into Google… Which is further proof this strategy works!

-In your business, try to rank for as many “longtail keywords” as possible by creating content for every possible phrase that someone looking for your services might type in Google.
+Try to rank for as many “longtail keywords” as possible in your business by creating content for every phrase someone looking for your services might type in Google.

 Focus on one topic at a time

-Because Google uses something called “Topical Authority” to rank websites, it’s important you focus on one topic at a time until you achieve “Authority status” in Google’s eyes for that topic.
+Because Google uses something called “Topical Authority” to rank websites, you must focus on one topic at a time until you achieve “Authority status” in Google’s eyes.

 If you jump around creating content for different topics, it will take you much longer to rank for any of those keywords.